 My research spans the fields of history and education, with a particular focus on migrants and integration, racial and class inequalities, colonial legacies, and internationalization.

-Among my international project collaborations, I serve as project lead for the the Open Society University Network's "Developing Teaching Professionals" program and as member of the European University Association's (EUA) Learning & Teaching Thematic Peer Group on supporting digitally competent teachers.
+Among my international project collaborations, I serve as project lead for the Open Society University Network's "Developing Teaching Professionals" program and as member of the European University Association's (EUA) Learning & Teaching Thematic Peer Group on the transnational provision of education.